-Do keep in mind that many universities also require an English Language test (IELTS, MUET or TOEFL) to enrol you into the programme.
+Do keep in mind that many universities also require an English Language test (IELTS, MUET or TOEFL) before you start to study Nursing in Malaysia.

 What are the Skills Required in Nursing

-To succeed in a career in nursing, here are some basic skills that is recommended to have:
+To succeed in a nursing career, there will many practical and theoretical skills to learn.
+Here are some basic skills that is recommended to have:

 Ability to Multitask and Stay Organised

 Nurses generally work with many patients daily with varying individual health needs.
 With this, you must be able to provide individualised attention and care towards all patients equally whilst performing other tasks such as medical checks and administration of medication.

 As such, a nurse needs to stay on top of everything.
 The key is to manage your workload efficiently so that you can minimise physical and mental burnout.